ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Inserting data with auto-generated keys

 This example demonstrates inserting data while returning the auto-generated keys.
-It achieves this by using the `updateWithGeneratedKeys` operation to execute the INSERT statement.
+It achieves this by using the `updateWithGeneratedKeys` remote function to execute the INSERT statement.

 ```ballerina
 int age = 31;